marianleica/blueribbonbase/README.md

 # encore

 Welcome to ENCORE Technical Mentorship page!
-Here, students can find a wealth of materials and scheduled guidance designed to help them grow their information technology technical skills.
-Our program offers a variety of online technical sessions, facilitations, and workshops, all aimed at providing comprehensive support and hands-on experience.
+Here, students can find a wealth of materials and scheduled guidance designed to help you grow your IT technical skills.
+Our program offers a variety of instructor-led online technical sessions, facilitations, and practical workshops, all aimed at providing comprehensive learning support, and hands-on real-life scenario experience.

 Whether you're looking to deepen your understanding of a specific topic or seeking guidance on your career path, our mentorship resources are here to help you succeed.

 ## Skills you may grow fond of: